jappe999/opengl-rendering-engine/README.md

 ## To Do

-- Make the engine a separate library
+- [x] Make the engine a separate library
-- Move the demo to a separate repository
+- [ ] Add GUI components
-- Add support for Vulkan
+- [ ] Move the demo to a separate repository
-- Add GUI
+- [ ] Add support for Vulkan